tkukurin/google-drive-remarkable-sync/README.md

 # Limitations

-* This is a one way sync from Google Drive to Remarkable.
 * Files greater than 50MB in size are not transferred.
 This appears to be a limit set by reMarkable.